 Licence conditions are issued to all licensed dog breeding establishments which cover the premises need to

-If you have concerns about a premises operating under a licence, have a complaint or would like to report a business that you are concerned are operating without a licence you can contact the licensing team, by one of the following ways:
+If you have concerns about premises operating under a licence, have a complaint or would like to report a business that you are concerned are operating without a licence you can contact us online.

 Please ensure you provide as much information as you can to help us.

 You will be required to give your name and contact details so that we can ensure that the complaint is genuine.

 Your details will be kept confidential and will not be disclosed unless the investigation results in a prosecution at which stage your details would have to be disclosed.

 If you would like to know who is licensed to breed dogs within the East Riding of Yorkshire area, please view our animal public register.

 If you breed dogs for commercial gain then you will require a dog breeding licence.